Transport at Nanoscale Interfaces Laboratory

-Our interdisciplinary team gathers physicists, materials scientists, (bio-) chemists, and engineers.
+Our interdisciplinary team gathers physicists, materials scientists, (bio-) chemists, and engineers focusing on bringing novel materials to devices.
 We are interested in understanding the fundamental electronic, optoelectronic, thermal and ionic transport processes involved in atomically-precise nanostructures and low-dimensional materials.
-To fabricate our structures and devices, we pioneer the heterogeneous integration of novel nanomaterials by mastering custom-made methods for nanoscale patterning and interfaces nanostructuring.
-We strive to master the whole competence chain from designer materials with tailored quantum properties to their application in information technology, energy conversion as well as quantum and biochemical sensing.
+The heterogeneous integration of novel nanomaterials requires custom-made methods for nanoscale patterning and interfaces nanostructuring.
+Overall, we strive to master the chain of competences leading from designer materials with tailored quantum properties to devices with targeted application in information & quantum technology, energy conversion & storage as well as biochemical sensing & diagnostics.

 Braun O, Furrer R, Butti P, Thodkar K, Shorubalko I, Zardo I, Calame M & Perrin ML

 npj 2D Materials and Applications, 6, 6 (7 pp.).
 2022

 Gemma A., Zulji A., Hurtak f., Fatayer S., Kittel A., Calame M. and Gotsmann B.

 Review of Scientific Instruments 92, 123704 (2021)